-Fund Financial Statements: Separate financial statements are provided for governmental funds and fiduciary (agency) funds, even though the latter are excluded from the government-wide financial statements.
+Fund Financial Statements: Separate financial statements are provided for governmental funds.
 The fund financial statements provide information about the District's funds.
 The emphasis of fund financial statements is on the major governmental fund, displayed in a separate column.
 The remaining governmental funds are aggregated and reported as nonmajor governmental funds.
-Additionally, the District administers an agency fund that is used to account for assets held by the District in an agency capacity.
-These funds are held on behalf of the students of the District.